 If you’re one of the many people who views Tor as mysterious and possibly dangerous, we’re going to blow your mind in this article with 8 everyday uses for Tor absolutely anybody can (and should) take advantage of.
 We’ll cover the basics of the infamous anonymous network, plus teach you how to stay safe with a VPN while using Tor.

-You don’t have to be a hyper paranoid whistleblower to make use of the Tor Browser.
+You don’t have to be a hyper paranoid whistleblower or persecuted journalist to make use of the Tor Browser.
 You also don’t need an advanced degree in computer science to encrypt your traffic and route it through Tor.
 The Tor Project and the open-source Tor Browser are designed to improve anonymity and restore a sense of privacy to the web.
 Most people associate them with accessing the dark web, but in reality there are several benefits Tor can bring to your daily life.

 8 Everyday Uses for the Tor Browser

 Ready to dive in?
 While Tor isn’t practical to use as an everyday browser, it does bring a ton of benefits anyone can take advantage of.